TNEI-Services/IPSA/docs/Key Features - IPSA 3 Series.rst

 Scenarios
 ------------
 Multiple new features have been added to allow more functionality with scenarios.
 Firstly, scenarios can now have extended data which can be created, modified and deleted through functions in ``IscNetwork``.
 This is data specific to the scenarios themselves, and the extended data fields are shared across all scenarios.

-Secondly, scenarios now have a sorting system through the new "scenario folders".
+Secondly, scenarios now have a sorting system through new "scenario folders".
 These can be fully automated through ``IscNetwork`` functionality alongside graphical functionality within the UI.
 Additionally, lists of scenarios obeying certain constraints can be obtained through new filtering functionality (``IscNetwork.FilterScenarios``) and scenario change/difference files can be saved with only diagram containing objects though options in ``IscInterface``.